naveensundarg/Common-Lisp-Actors/README.md

 ## More Resources

+1. The wonderful and detailed original blog post is no longer availabe.
+The link below points to a snaphost.
-1. [Meta-Circular Adventures in Functional Abstraction –Challenging Clojure in Common Lisp] (http://chriskohlhepp.wordpress.com/metacircular-adventures-in-functional-abstraction-challenging-clojure-in-common-lisp/)
+[Meta-Circular Adventures in Functional Abstraction –Challenging Clojure in Common Lisp] (https://hackerfall.com/story/challenging-clojure-in-common-lisp)